 This morning sometime between 3:00 and 5:00 I began a letter to my sister.
-One of those why-am-I-here-what-am-I-doing missives that go way beyond the bounds of sibling responsibility.
+One of those why-am-I-here-what-am-I-doing missives that are well outside the bounds of sibling responsibility.
 It’s in the fine print on your birth certificate.
 Such things are way beyond the ken.
 My mid-life crisis happened thirty-five years ago, anyway, so this fits in the “Age and Stage” category.
 I’ll share part of it here, because it pertains to Agincourt.
 Doesn’t everything?

 It’s just possible I am one of the least well-educated college professors within a goodly radius.
 Which is to say, I have a job for which I was ill-prepared but didn’t fully understand the implications of that at the time of hiring: I am tasked with teaching architectural history, but am neither an architect nor an historian.
 And so I have, as they say, grown into the job during the last forty-nine years.
 It’s worth noting that in the current academic environment, I’m totally unqualified to apply for the job I’m paid to do.
 If I were doing it poorly, they’d have brought it to my attention, don’t you think?